6 - Mail Delivery

 - Showing weapons in photos.

-- Tattoo artwork, fantasy cliparts or social media posts
+- Tattoo artwork, fantasy clipart or social media posts.

 - Illegal activities.

 - Text contents containing threats, gang affiliation, illegal activity, or credit card numbers.